This blog post contains excerpts from my new book, Own Your Self, now available for pre-order.

 6. EMDR: A well-researched3 trauma processing modality, EMDR (Eye Movement Desensitization and Reprocessing) involves therapist-assisted exploration of destabilizing memories while invoking an external focus on a bilateral stimulus.

 7. Grounding: In an age of 5G networks, cell towers, and ubiquitous electromagnetic pollution, it has never been more important to ground and get your feet onto the earth to literally calibrate your energy field in the way only the earth can.
 In fact, the clinical significance of direct contact with the earth’s surface has been reviewed and researched by enlightened clinicians like Dr. Stephen Sinatra who recommends 15 minutes a day of grounding as a wellness practice.4

 While I have used and recommended all of these tools, I believe that first things should come first.
 If you can send a concerted signal of safety to your mind, body, and spirit through basic lifestyle change, why not start there?
 This is why I advocate for a one month Reset for every single adult on this planet.
 In addition to quieting the white noise of physical imbalances related to blood sugar and food intolerances, a Reset invokes daily meditation (3 minutes!) which begins to send that higher level message that everything is actually ok.
 Perhaps the reason why this approach has been so powerful for so many with histories of trauma is because it defies the programmed belief that we are powerless victims, broken patients, and hopeless cases.
 Committing to a high level of self care is an act of personal empowerment, and when we take our power back from the places we have given it, we become whole once again.

 Interested in more insights and tools to help you Own Your Self?

 My brand new book, Own Your Self, helps you discover the meaning behind your symptoms and your struggle as a way to reclaim your health and your Self.
-Click below to claim your copy and an exclusive bonus!
+Click below to claim your copy!